amd/Quark/docs/source/onnx/tutorial_microscaling_quantization.rst

 ------------------------

 The `OCP MX specification <https://www.opencompute.org/documents/ocp-microscaling-formats-mx-v1-0-spec-final-pdf>`__ introduces several specific MX formats, including MXFP8, MXFP6, MXFP4, and MXINT8.
-These formats are implemented in the AMD Quark ONNX quantizer through a custom operation named MXFixNeuron, which has an ``element_dtype`` attribute to set the data type for the elements (while the data type for the shared scale is always E8M0).
+These formats are implemented in the AMD Quark ONNX quantizer through a custom operation named "MXQuantizeDequantize", which has an ``element_dtype`` attribute to set the data type for the elements (while the data type for the shared scale is always E8M0).

 +-------------------+------------------------+
 | MX Formats        | "element_dtype" values |